hakunamalaton/vue-scoped-css-example/deep_selectors/README.md

 }
 </style>
 ```
-The CSS definition will not effect to the child component.
-Since the generate CSS is:
+The CSS definition will not affect the child component.
+Since the generated CSS is:
 ```CSS
 <style>
 .base-child-wrapper-1 .base-child-wrapper-2 .text-green[data-v-abczyx] {